Smoked Salmon Kedgeree

 Yes – I realize it’s been a while.
 Sorry.
 But with Big Birthdays, the end of the school year, graduation festivities, road trips, weddings, photo editing assignments, blah blah blah, it’s been tricky finding time to come up for air, let alone being creative in the kitchen!!
 But I think I’m back in some sort of vague routine, so let’s see if I can keep this up a little longer than before, huh?!!

 I’ve been wanting to post something that isn’t a cake or dessert, but I was struggling to get inspired.
-Which is kinda strange since Hubs and I eat non-cake/non-dessert things all the time!!
-Anyway, we had some friends over for dinner on Friday… and as we started cooking our favorite “kedgeree”, I declared this to be the next thing to share… and I do so in honor of my friend Harriet, who requested this as her first meal after coming home from hospital when her little boy Nemo was born.
+Which is kinda strange since Peet and I eat non-cake/non-dessert things all the time!!
+Anyway, we had some friends over for dinner on Friday… and as we started cooking our favorite “kedgeree”, I declared this to be the next thing to share… and I do so in honor of my friend Heather, who requested this as her first meal after coming home from hospital when her little boy Noah was born.
 It’s that good!!

 It’s also a great way to introduce yourself (or your non-curry-eating friends) to the taste of curry.
 I used to cook lunches for a college here in Memphis… and it became a favorite amongst staff and students, some of whom had never had curry before.
 And PLEEEEEASE don’t be put off by the smoked salmon.
 I’ve had evangelistic fish-haters love this dish, and then compliment me on how nice the chicken tasted!!
 (I bet you’re dying to know if I told them what it really was, right?!!)
 I also know people who don’t like smoked salmon, yet they eat this quite happily.